security AuthN & AuthZ¶

 Secure PVAccess monitors certificate status and reacts to state changes:

-When a certificate transitions to PENDING_RENEWAL
+When a certificate transitions to PENDING_RENEWAL:

 IOCs/servers will only accept TCP connections (no TLS)